insolt/DietPlannerFront/README.md

 Partialy working application is available on <a href="https://mealplanner.networkmanager.pl"> here... </a>

-More featurs are going to be available very soon!
+More features are going to be available very soon!